Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 dest3 = Point(0, 2.5)
 ```

-To be able to find out the closest destination point from the origin, we need to create a MultiPoint object from the destination points.
+Now we have one source point and three destination points.
+To be able to find out the closest destination point from the source, we need to create a MultiPoint object from the destination points:

 ```python
 destinations = MultiPoint([dest1, dest2, dest3])